Ryan, Queensland: Geography

-The Leichhard River flows north–south through the town of Mount Isa, dividing the suburbs of the town into "mineside" (west of the Leichhardt River) and "townside" (east of the Leichhardt River).
+The Leichhardt River flows north–south through the town of Mount Isa, dividing the suburbs of the town into "mineside" (west of the Leichhardt River) and "townside" (east of the Leichhardt River).
 Ryan is a "townside" suburb.

+There is a residential area in the south-west of the suburb.
+There are two areas of industrial use, one on the north-west and west of the suburb and the other on the east, south-east, and south of the suburb.
+Between these two industrial areas there is agriculture, predominantly grazing on native vegetation.

 History

+All burials occurred in the Pioneer Cemetery (now within Ryan) until the opening of the Sunset Memorial Cemetery in the late 1930s.

 Ryan was named on 1 September 1973 by the Queensland Place Names Board after Dr Edward Joseph Ryan, the medical superintendent of the Mount Isa District Hospital during World War II.
-On 16 March 2001 the status of Ryan was changed from a locality to a suburb.
+On 16 March 2001, the status of Ryan was changed from a locality to a suburb.